5mehulhelp5/magento2-db-override/README.md

 ## Overview

 Extend database version compatibility for Magento 2 with experimental support for MariaDB 11.0 and enhanced version detection.
+**Only useful for versions of Magento < 2.4.8**

 ## Installation